 N.B.
 If the airline neglects to take care of you and you have to pay out of your own pocket for the above needs, e.g. to buy food and drink, make sure you keep your receipts.
 This is so you can ask the airline to reimburse you afterwards.

 If your delay is over 5 hours, in addition to flight compensation EU for your loss of time, you are also entitled to a full or partial refund of your original ticket and a return flight to your departure point.

 Upgrading and Downgrading

 If the airline offers you an alternative flight which happens to be an upgrade, the airline is not allowed to charge you extra to make up the costs.

 However, if the alternative flight you choose is of a lower class, you can get a reimbursement of between 30-75% of the initial cost you paid.

 If you’ve have had the misfortune to suffer a flight delay, it’s very likely that you were offered flight vouchers.

 At the time, it may seem like a good deal to be offered a flight voucher so you can make some progress on your trip.

 However, be sure to read the fine print of the flight voucher.
-By taking it you could waive your right to claim for European flight delay compensation.
+By taking it you could waive your right to claim for flight delayed compensation EU.

 The regulation states that a passenger can accept to choose travel vouchers instead of compensation, so be sure that, that is actually what you want to do.